 Our morning of volunteering with them involved litter picking, cutting back foliage and building a fire to clear the dead wood.
 We learnt about fire safety and how it's an important part of the conservation work they're doing in this area.

 When trees and cuttings are left to rot, they put extra nutrients into the ground and risk tipping the level high enough to threaten the chalk grass and allow the nettles to take over.
-This meant our team focussed on clearing a big patch of dead wood and then took turns to use the loppers or the saw to cut them down to size ready to go on the fire.
+This meant our team focused on clearing a big patch of dead wood and then took turns to use the loppers or the saw to cut them down to size ready to go on the fire.

 After a couple of hours the rangers stopped for a hot drink and a biscuit.
 It was great having this time to speak to more of the local volunteers, and listen to the red kites soaring over our heads.